-The practice of tracing the sign of the cross is most prominent in the Roman Catholic Church but is also practiced among the Eastern Orthodox and Episcopalians.
+The practice of tracing the sign of the cross is most prominent in the Roman Catholic Church but is also practiced in the Eastern Orthodox, Coptic, Lutheran, Anglican, and Episcopalian churches.
 The history of the sign of the cross goes back as far as Tertullian, the early church father who lived between A.D.
 160 and 220.
 Tertullian wrote, "In all our travels and movements, in all our coming in and going out, in putting off our shoes, at the bath, at the table, in lighting our candles, in lying down, in sitting down, whatever employment occupieth us, we mark our foreheads with the sign of the cross."

 Originally, a small cross was traced by the thumb or finger on one's own forehead.
 While it is difficult to pinpoint exactly when the switch was made from tracing a small cross on the forehead to the modern practice of tracing a larger cross from forehead to chest and shoulder to shoulder, we do know that the switch had occurred by the eleventh century A.D., when the Prayer Book of King Henry provides an instruction to "mark with the holy cross the four sides of the body."